 Do you work locally?
 Are you looking for an affordable parking option, seven days a week?

-Council’s business parking permit scheme provides use of P4 at The Canopy car park for a rate of $1,800 per annum.
+Council’s business parking permit scheme provides use of P4 at The Canopy car park, and Market Square and Little Street car parks for a rate of $1,800 per annum.
+Spaces are limited.

 Find out more and apply for your business parking permit online.